emissary-ingress/emissary/reference/configuration.md

 - Ambassador Edge Stack's configuration should be under version control.

     While you can always read back the Ambassador Edge Stack's configuration from `annotation`s or its diagnostic service, the Ambassador Edge Stack will not do versioning for you.
-Tools like [Forge](https://forge.sh) can help you maintain proper version control for your services' routing configurations.

 - Be aware that the Ambassador Edge Stack tries to not start with a broken configuration, but it's not perfect.